Transfer Credit, Count Toward Degree, & Reduced Hours

 Reduced Hour Degree

 Kansas Board of Regents policy defines 30 hours as the minimum for master's degrees at KU.
 Departments may petition for a reduced hour degree Master's degree for individual students.
 A reduction in hours is distinct from a transfer of credit and is reserved for those students especially well-prepared to complete a graduate-level degree and able to maintain a superior grade point average.
-If approved, a student will be allowed to complete his or her degree by enrolling in 3 - 6 fewer hours of graduate credit than is typically required for that degree.
+If approved, a student will be allowed to complete his or her degree by enrolling in up to 6 fewer hours of graduate credit than is typically required for that degree.
 No coursework is transferred and no modifications to the transcript are made.

 To find out more about reduced hour degrees, please contact your department directly.
 Departments can submit reduced credit hour degree petitions on behalf of their students through the Miscellaneous Functions Progress to Degree (PTD) form.
 The department must support the petition and COGA must approve it before the reduced degree requirements will be granted.